unigale/docs/src/content/docs/advanced/registries.md

 description: "Manage and persist key–value options for modules and global configuration."
 ---

-Unigale exposes shared registries for:
+Epsicube exposes shared registries for:

 * Modules
 * Integrations